SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

 2. Check if you have already created an FLP configuration.

-    Open in project explorer the file helloworldui5 --> webapp --> manifest.json.
+    Open the file helloworldui5 --> webapp --> manifest.json in the project explorer.

     Search for `crossNavigation`.